 Guidelines for Submission

-The Rosicrucian Digest is a bi-annual publication of the Rosicrucian Order, AMORC, published in June and December each year.
+The Rosicrucian Digest is published four times per year by the Rosicrucian Order, AMORC.
 Its audience includes members of the Rosicrucian Order, AMORC and the public, interested in mysticism, philosophy, spirituality, history, and the arts and sciences.

 The Rosicrucian Digest invites submissions of original historical studies, reflective essays, book reviews, poetry, original translations of public domain materials, and other offerings relevant to the subject matter of our thematic issues listed with their publication dates, following these guidelines.
 Submission to the Rosicrucian Digest implies that the article or other contribution has not been published elsewhere, has not been submitted to another publication, and will not be submitted to another publication during the time it is under consideration by the Rosicrucian Digest.